First-time setup

 Create device enrollment rules to define which users in your organization should be able to connect devices to your organization's Cloudflare Zero Trust setup.
 As you create your rule, you will be asked to select which login method you would like users to authenticate with.

-Choose one of the different ways to deploy the WARP client, depending on what works best for your organization.
+Choose one of the different ways to deploy the Cloudflare One Client, depending on what works best for your organization.

 Next, create DNS policies to control how DNS queries from your devices get resolved.